Modules

 Database Consistency

-Unitrends performs VMware vSphere, Microsoft Hyper-V, and Citrix XenServer backups through the hypervisor APIs.
+Unitrends performs VMware vSphere, Microsoft Hyper-V, and Citrix XenServer backups through the hypervisor APIs for single-server configurations.
 By default, Unitrends protects the virtualized applications in a consistent fashion through the hypervisor guest tools and Microsoft Volume Shadow Copy Services (VSS).
 This integration is critical for the application to take the proper actions for backup and restore.

 With the release of SQL Server 2012 SP2, this general VSS integration allows databases with Availability Groups defined to be protected in a consistent fashion across all nodes in the Availability Group cluster.
-Unitrends recommends running SQL Server 2012 SP2 Cumulative Update 2 due to the following note from Microsoft:
+For this database configuration, Unitrends recommends Image Agent backup technology and also supports classic file agent + App Agent backup of SQL AGs and not virtual backups.
+Microsoft does not support VSS Copy snapshots of SQL AG nodes as this may result in unplanned cluster failover events due to snapshot stun timing.

 SQL Server Transaction Log Management